iassia/round-robin-tournament/README.md

 # Round-robin tournament

-A round-robin tournament (or all-play-all tournament) using JavaScript / TypeScript.
+A round-robin tournament (or all-play-all tournament) using TypeScript.
 The goal is to create a competition in which each team meets the other teams in two rounds.

 ## How to Use It